 Shirley Douglas has become well known for her portrayal of strong and passionate women.
-She has played the role of Hagar Shipley in The Stone Angel, Marilla in Anne of Green Gables, Martha in Who's Afraid of Virginia Woolf and May Bailey in the CBC family television drama series, Wind At My Back, set in Ontario during the Depression.
+She has played the role of Hagar Shipley in The Stone Angel, Marilla in Anne of Green Gables, and May Bailey in the CBC family television drama series, Wind At My Back, set in Ontario during the Depression.
 In 1997, Douglas had the unique opportunity to work with her son, Kiefer Sutherland, as they played the roles of the mother, Amanda and her son, Tom in the haunting autobiographical Tennessee Williams play, The Glass Menagerie.

 Maintaining her intensive support of a universally accessible Canadian healthcare system has been of paramount importance for Shirley Douglas and she has been a national spokesperson for the Canada Health Coalition lobby group.
 She has also been actively involved in the Toronto Health Coalition and the Friends of Medicare Toronto and has been instrumental in organizing fundraising, ad campaigns and media events in addition to lobbying federal and provincial government officials.